UTSA vs North Texas Prediction — AI Finds CAN'T MISS CFB Lines & Props (Oct 18)

 UTSA vs North Texas Prop Picks (AI)

-Remi is pouring through mountains of data on each player.
+Remi is pouring through loads of stats on each team.
 In fact, anytime the Roadrunners and Mean Green play there’s always several intriguing angles to key in on.
-Not to mention games played at DATCU Stadium in Oct can often follow normal, predictable betting trends.
+Not to mention games played at DATCU Stadium in Oct rarely follow normal, predictable betting trends.

 Remi's searched hard and found the best prop for this matchup: REMI'S STILL ANALYZING MARKETS